GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-collect_profile_info| replace:: to be documented

-.. |function-builtin-delete_string| replace:: to be documented

 .. |function-builtin-dump_profile_info| replace:: to be documented

 .. |function-builtin-empty| replace:: to be documented

-.. |function-builtin-ends_with| replace:: to be documented

-.. |function-builtin-escape| replace:: to be documented

-.. |function-builtin-find| replace:: to be documented

-.. |function-builtin-find_first_of| replace:: to be documented

-.. |function-builtin-float3x4| replace:: to be documented

-.. |function-builtin-float4x4| replace:: to be documented

-.. |function-builtin-format| replace:: to be documented

 .. |function-builtin-gc0_reset| replace:: to be documented